How to Clear Up Cloudy Hot Tub Water

 Why do I get cloudy hot tub water?

-There are several possible causes of cloudy water in a hot tub, including an improper pH level that makes the water shady and dull very quickly, too much or not enough sanitizer in the water, dirty filters, and dead algae.
+There are several possible causes of cloudy water in a hot tub, including an improper pH level that makes the water shady and dull very quickly, too much or not enough disinfectant in the water, dirty filters, and dead algae.
 It's essential to test your hot tub water regularly with a quality test kit to ensure the pH and chlorine levels are balanced.

 Is cloudy hot tub water bad for me?